Tender Is the Night: Plot summary

 Dick is offered a partnership in a Swiss psychiatric clinic by Franz, and Nicole uses her finances to pay for the enterprise.
 After his father's death, Dick travels to America for the burial and then journeys to Rome in hopes of seeing Rosemary.
 They start a brief affair which ends abruptly and painfully.
 A heartbroken Dick is involved in an altercation with the Italian police and is physically beaten.
 Nicole's sister helps him to get out of jail.
 After this public humiliation, his incipient alcoholism increases.
 When his alcoholism threatens his medical practice, Dick's ownership share of the clinic is purchased by American investors following Franz's suggestion.

 Dick and Nicole's marriage disintegrates as he pines for Rosemary who has become a successful Hollywood star.
 Nicole distances herself from Dick as his self-confidence and friendliness turn into sarcasm and rudeness towards everyone.
 His constant unhappiness over what he could have been fuels his alcoholism, and Dick becomes embarrassing in social and familial situations.
 A lonely Nicole enters into an affair with Tommy Barban.
 She later divorces Dick and marries her lover.

 Major characters

-F. Scott Fitzgerald and his wife Zelda Fitzgerald circa 1929.
-The characters of Dick and Nicole Diver are based upon them.
+French identity cards for F. Scott Fitzgerald and Zelda Fitzgerald circa 1929, the year in which Zelda's mental health deteriorated, and she experienced homicidal and suicidal tendencies necessitating psychiatric care.
+The characters of Dick and Nicole Diver are based on them.